stompetower/frantic/jobs/README.md

 All location addresses are `04000H` lower than shown in FReditor.
 For example, when you see address `8052` in FReditor (use `[SELECT]` key), you need to edit:
 `DW 04052H` (or:  `DB 052H,040H` ).
-Such location addresses are used for Franc's start position and within the list of enemies/moving platforms.
+Such location addresses are used for Franc's start position and for each of the enemies and moving/hovering platforms.

 #### Each enemy is described with 5 bytes: